august-andersen/ankibot/README.md

-# AnkiBot
+# ankibot

-Turn any folder of study materials into Anki flashcards.
+Turn any folder of multimedia materials into an importable .apkg file.

 ## Installation